High Low Pai Gow Poker

 Chinese Poker Variation

-The growing family of casino games containing the words “Pai Gow Poker” includes several variations on the ancient Chinese gambling game known as pai gow.
+The growing family of real money poker games containing the words “Pai Gow Poker” includes several variations on the ancient Chinese gambling game known as pai gow.
 Using traditional game tiles which look much like modern dominoes, pai gow is most commonly played by gamblers with Asian backgrounds.
 This means that you can find a pai gow pit in most major casinos all over the world.

 High Low Pai Gow Poker, like the other Pai Gow Poker versions, replaces the classic tiles with playing cards.
 Other than this adjustment, however, the fundamental structure of both games has been preserved.
 Players start with seven cards, before dividing them to form a pair of hands: the five card “high” hand and the two card “low” hand.
 Players at the table take turns “banking” the game, along with the dealer, adding another dimension to the already complex gameplay setup.